-The estimates regarding the development and operation of the Oyu Tolgoi Project are based on the Integrated Development Plan.
-This study establishes estimates of reserves and resources and operating costs and projects economic returns.
-These estimates are based, in part, on assumptions about future metal prices.
-The IDP derives estimates of average cash operating costs based upon, among other things:
+The estimates regarding the development and operation of the Oyu Tolgoi Project are based on the IDP05.
+This study establishes estimates of resources, construction and development costs, operating costs and projects economic returns.
+These estimates are based, in part, on assumptions about future metal prices and future cost inputs, and variances in these inputs, as well as other inputs that form the basis of IDP05, may result in operating costs, construction and development costs, production and economic returns that differ significantly from those anticipated by the IDP05 and future development reports.
+In the case of operating costs, IDP05 derives estimates of average cash operating costs based upon, among other things: